vvvv/The-Gray-Book/reference/language/ioboxes.md

 ![](../../images/language/ioboxes-8e444.png)
 <center>Some IOBoxes of different types</center>

-You typically create an IOBox by starting a link from an input or output pin and then using a Middleclick (or <kbd>ALT</kbd> + leftclick) to create the according IOBox.
+You typically create an IOBox by starting a link from an input or output pin and then using a Middleclick (or <span class="keyseq"><kbd>ALT</kbd></span> + leftclick) to create the according IOBox.
 Alternatively you can create an IOBox by selecting one from the nodebrowser popping up when you right doubleclick in the patch.

 ![](../../images/language/ioboxes-fb5fa.png)
 <center>Choose an IOBox from the nodebrowser after double rightclick</center>